Search This Blog

 As I mentioned in another "Commercial of YesterYear" article about Spirit Airlines (READ ABOUT IT HERE), or the Mount Airy Lodge commercials (WHICH YOU CAN READ ABOUT HERE), there were a few commercials that repeatedly aired on channels like WPIX (PIX-11) and WWOR (UPN-9) when I was a kid during the early 90s.

-Long time readers of this site know I'm an airline pilot by day, retro blogger by night.
+Long-time readers of this site know I'm an airline pilot by day and a retro blogger by night.
 I've always wanted to fly, except I always wanted to fly like Superman did.
 When I finally realized that was impossible, airplanes became the next best thing.
 I never really thought of it as a career until I was in tenth grade, and my family and I took a trip to Iowa to see my Mom's mother and her new husband... but that's an article for another day.

 So when these commercials started repeatedly airing, sometimes two or three times per hour, I was in love.
 Spirit Airlines is still around, but the other is long forgotten in the heap of post-deregulation airlines that came and went in the 80s and 90s.